-About The Georgia Workers’ Compensation System
+Answers To Your Questions About Georgia Workers’ Compensation

 At The Law Office of Bryan S. Hawkins, we dedicate our entire legal practice to Georgia workers’ compensation law.
 Bryan Hawkins spent the first part of his career in workers’ compensation defense before being drawn to help injured workers, so he has extensive knowledge of the defense’s strategy — it’s like having the other team’s playbook.